 Stories of Our Lives

-Submission: Work and Pensions Committee Inquiry into the Disability Employment Gap
+Submission of evidence to the Work and Pensions Committee’s Inquiry into the Disability Employment Gap

 CII submitted evidence to the Work and Pensions Committee of how ELCI is largely overlooked within the landscape of employment support policy and services.
 Our submission highlights the unique challenges of ELCI and employment.
 We call for employment policies specific to the needs of people with ELCI, instead of a one-size-fits-all approach to addressing the disability employment gap.
 Some of our recommendations include reduction in hours, flexible working, and the creation of niche roles to accommodate workers with ELCI.

 Oral evidence session – the disability employment gap

 Catherine Hale was invited to give evidence to the House of Commons Work and Pensions Committee.
 This is the first time that evidence has been specifically sought from people living with energy limiting chronic illness – ELCI.
 The relevant section begins approximately 1 hour and 7 minutes into the recording.

 In 2019 CII met with the then Shadow Minister for Work and Pensions, Margaret Greenwood, to share research on ELCI, employment and social security.
 Margaret said: “Energy-limiting health conditions can be extremely difficult for people to manage and often have an impact on whether or not they are able to stay in work…It really is important that policy reflects the realities of people’s lives and that suitable support is provided.”
 Read the full story

 “My job is five hours a week, working from home, with no set hours and amazingly supportive co-workers – the holy grail of employment opportunities for the chronically ill.
 Even so, it’s been a huge adjustment and ongoing struggle.
 A few years ago I was declared fit for work…” Read more.